.png)

 What are your revenue-focused articles?

-There are - ‘Best for’ listicles, competitor comparisons, and alternatives-type articles.
+These are the ‘best for’ listicles, competitor comparisons, and alternatives-type articles.

 So if you don’t have much of a content background and are new to SEO, get this, articles on commercial intent keywords are often boring (yes, you read it right, boring - but boring doesn’t mean it won’t convert) and not many people would like to link to them and get your rankings up.